Quincy Jones: Personal life

-Jones never learned to drive, citing his involvement in a car crash at age 14 as the reason.

-Jones revealed that Ray Charles introduced him to heroin at 15.
-He is a believer in astrology.
-In regard to religion, he stated in February 2018 that he believes in a God that opposes the love of money but dismisses the notion of an afterlife; he holds a negative opinion of the Catholic Church, believing it is built upon the notions of money and "fear, smoke, and murder".
-Jones claimed to have knowledge of the truth of the Kennedy assassination, stating his belief that mobster Sam Giancana was responsible, as well as outing sexual relationships Marlon Brando had with James Baldwin, Richard Pryor, and Marvin Gaye.
-In the same interview, Jones stated he dated Ivanka Trump despite expressing disdain for her father.
-He later apologized for the interview after a family intervention with his six daughters, blaming the things he said on "word vomit".

-In 1974, Jones developed a life-threatening brain aneurysm, leading to a decision to reduce his workload to spend time with his friends and family.
-Since his family and friends believed Jones's life was coming to an end, they started to plan a memorial service for him.
-He attended his own service with his neurologist by his side, in case the excitement overwhelmed him.
-Some of the entertainers at his service were Richard Pryor, Marvin Gaye, Sarah Vaughan, and Sidney Poitier.

-Marriages and children
+Marriages and family

-Jones has been married three times and has seven children with five different women.
+Jones was married three times and had seven children with five women.
 He was married to Jeri Caldwell from 1957 to 1966, and they had a daughter named Jolie.
 He had a brief affair with Carol Reynolds, and they had a daughter named Rachel.
 He was later married to Swedish actress Ulla Andersson from 1967 to 1974, and they had a daughter named Martina and a son named Quincy, who also became a music producer.

 The day after his divorce from Andersson, Jones married American actress Peggy Lipton.
-They had two daughters, Kidada (who was born before they were married) and Rashida, both of whom became actors.
-Jones and Lipton divorced in 1989.
+They had two daughters, Kidada, who was born before they were married, and Rashida, both of whom became actresses.
+Jones and Lipton divorced in 1990.
 He later dated and lived with German actress Nastassja Kinski from 1991 to 1995, and they had a daughter named Kenya, who became a fashion model.
+In an interview with New York Magazine Jones stated that he dated Ivanka Trump.

-In 1994, rapper Tupac Shakur criticized Jones for having relationships with white women, prompting Jones's daughter Rashida to pen a scathing open letter in response, which was published in The Source.
-Rashida's sister Kidada developed a romantic relationship with Shakur and had been living with him for four months at the time of his death.
+In 1994, rapper Tupac Shakur criticized Jones for having relationships with white women, prompting Jones's daughter, Rashida, to pen a scathing open letter in response, which was published in The Source.
+Jones's daughter, Kidada, developed a romantic relationship with Shakur, became engaged to him, and had been living with him for four months at the time of his death.

+Interests and beliefs

+Jones never learned to drive.
+At age 14, he was riding to a rodeo in Yakima in a car with a group of friends when a bus hit them.
+He said everybody in the car died except him; the scene was gruesome and left him traumatized.
+He attempted to take driving lessons a few years later but he "just couldn't do it" and never drove again.

+Jones said that Ray Charles introduced him to heroin at the age of 15, and he stopped using it after five months.

+He was a believer in astrology.
+He said in February 2018 that he believed in a God that opposes the love of money but dismissed the notion of an afterlife.
+He held a negative opinion of the Catholic Church, believing it is built upon the notions of money and "fear, smoke, and murder".
+Jones claimed to have knowledge of the truth of the Kennedy assassination, stating his belief that mobster Sam Giancana was involved.